oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/ingress/_index.md

  - [Voyager guide](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/charts/voyager/README.md)

  {{% notice note %}}
- Traefik is recommended for development and test environments only.
-For production environments, we recommend Apache or Voyager ingress controllers, or the load balancer provided by your cloud provider.
+ For production environments, we recommend Traefik (2.2.1 or later), Apache or Voyager ingress controllers, or the load balancer provided by your cloud provider.
  {{% /notice %}}

 Samples are also provided for these two ingress controllers, showing how to manage multiple WebLogic clusters as the backends, using different routing rules, host-routing and path-routing; and TLS termination: